idanrach/Boggle/final/README.txt

 	have the option of going back to the main menu or choose between 2 difficulty levels:
-	easy - the normal game by the given rules hard - same dictiory but the minimum length for a word is 3 (by default).
+	easy - the normal game by the given rules hard - same dictionary but the minimum length for a word is 3 (by default).
 	(note: the length of the word can be changed with a magic number in the code)

 Help icon - In difficulty select menu this icon, shaped like a question mark, will make